michelin/suricate/README.md

 spring.profiles.active: ### Provider should be 'h2' or 'postgresql'
 ```

-The matching `application-DBMS.properties` file will be picked up.
+It will activate the default `application-DBMS.properties` configuration file with the required properties for the chosen DBMS.

-In the matching `application-DBMS.properties`, fill in the datasource properties:
+You will still need to define your database connection properties in the `application.properties` file:

 ```yaml
 spring.datasource.url: